MLanguage/mlang/README.md

     opam init
     opam update -y

-Then, you can install Mlang's Ocaml dependencies using
+Then, you can initialize your Mlang projet using

-    make deps
+    make init

-This command also fetchs the M source code released by the DGFiP with
+This command creates a local Opam switch (analogous to a virtual environment), installs Mlang's OCaml dependencies and clones the M source code repository released by the DGFiP with

-    git submodule update --init --recursive
+    git submodule update --init

 You can then use

     make build

 to build the compiler.

+If needed,

+    make deps

+will reinstall OCaml dependencies and refetch the M source code.

 The interpreter and the C backend in `examples/dgfip_c/` should be usable straight away, as the C compiler was installed for Opam.
 Mlang results are tested on GCC and Clang, the latter